VladUreche/miniboxing-library-paper/README.md

-# miniboxing-library-paper
+# Interoperation between Generic Translations
-A paper describing the miniboxing library
+A paper describing the interoperation between miniboxing and the other two generic translations in Scala: erasure and specialization